 Playing with the basic blackjack strategy in mind is probably the safest way of maximizing the winnings in blackjack.
+Following a strategy is how some of the best blackjack players are able to sustain their careers.
 The basic strategy tells the players what playing decisions to take based on their hand and the card the dealer is showing.
-Implementing the strategy perfectly can help players by reducing the casino’s advantage to less than 0.5%.
+Implementing the strategy perfectly can help players by reducing the casino's advantage to less than 0.5%.
 Following are the basic blackjack strategies summed up for you:

 - Players should always double down on a hard 11.
 The exception is when in a multi-deck game, the dealer must stand on soft 17 and as a result, the player has a slightly better chance of hitting against the dealer's ace.